BradSlingers/easter-egg-hunt/README.md

 > **Note:** GPS-based location checking requires HTTPS in production.
 For local testing on a mobile device, you may need to enable insecure origins in Chrome (`chrome://flags` → Insecure origins treated as secure).

 ## Deployment
 The app is currently in development and will be deployed to a production server with HTTPS ahead of its launch date.
 HTTPS is required for the browser's Geolocation API to function outside of localhost.
+During development, Cloudflare Tunnel is used to expose the local server over HTTPS for testing on mobile devices.

 ## What I Learned